pojntfx/networked-linux-memsync/docs/notes.md

 - Comparing mount vs. migration API performance
   - It is interesting to look at how the migration API performs compared to the single-phase mount API
   - The mounts API should have a shorter total latency, but a higher "downtime" since it needs to initialize the device first
+- Comparing it to regionFS, An existing remote memory system
+  - A similar approach was made in RegionFS (reference atc18-aguilera)
+  - RegionFS is implemented as a kernel module, but it is functionally similar to how this API exposes a NBD device for memory interaction
+  - In RegionFS, the regions file system is mounted to a path, which then exposes regions as virtual files
+  - Instead of using a custom configuration (such as configuring the amount of pushers to make a mount read-only), such an approach makes it possible to use `chmod` on the virtual file for a memory region to set permissions
+  - By using standard utilities like `open` and `chmod`, this API usable from different programming languages with ease
 - Issues with the implementation
   - While the managed mounts API mostly works, there are some issues with it being implemented in Go
   - This is mostly due to deadlocking issues; if the GC tries to release memory, it has to stop the world